 ~ The more kids practice, the more they will develop swimming confidence and security which leads to…MORE FUN IN THE POOL!
 After lessons are finished, parents should make sure their child continues to swim on as much of a regular basis as possible.

-~ If your child has a breakthrough, please arrange for a treat or external reward to inspire continuous motivation.
+~ When your child has a breakthrough, please arrange for a treat or external reward to inspire continuous motivation.
+Most students no matter the age have a breakthrough somewhere between lesson 4-8.
 Learning to swim is an intrinsic reward, but external rewards only speed up the process.

 ~ SIGN UP FOR TWICE-A-WEEK MAINTENANCE LESSONS!